AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 Additional configurations are required:

 * Dispatcher:
-  * To allow required URLs.
+  * To allow required URLs
-  * Manatory.
+  * Mandatory
 * Vanity URL:
-  * To allocate a simplified URL for the endpoint.
+  * To allocate a simplified URL for the endpoint
-  * Optional.
+  * Optional
 * CSRF Configuration:
-  * Security protection for the endpoint.
+  * Security protection for the endpoint
-  * Mandatory.
+  * Mandatory

-These configurations can be realized by installing a dedicated package: the [GraphQL Sample Configuration](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?package=%2Fcontent%2Fsoftware-distribution%2Fen%2Fdetails.html%2Fcontent%2Fdam%2Faemcloud%2Fpublic%2Faem-graphql%2Fgraphql-sample.zip) package.
+These configurations can be made by installing a dedicated package: the [GraphQL Sample Configuration](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?package=%2Fcontent%2Fsoftware-distribution%2Fen%2Fdetails.html%2Fcontent%2Fdam%2Faemcloud%2Fpublic%2Faem-graphql%2Fgraphql-sample.zip) package.
 This archive contains a sample configuration that can be used to set up GraphQL on AEM.

 See the package **README** for full details.